 Venue Permission & Council Land Requirements

-At Best Party Hire, it is the responsibility of the hirer to ensure that permission has been granted for equipment to be set up at the chosen location.
+At Best Party Hire, it is the hirer’s responsibility to make sure permission has been granted for equipment to be set up at the chosen location.

-This page explains when permission is required and what applies to council land or public spaces.
+This page explains when permission is needed and what applies to council land or public spaces.

 Venue Permission Requirements

-If your booking is taking place at a venue, permission must be obtained before booking.
+If your booking is at a venue, permission must be obtained before booking.

 This includes: